 - Chili powder or Chili Paste

-The KEY ROCK STAR ingredient making this vegan cheese even more flavorful is Red Gold’s Tex Mex Green Chile Petite Tomatoes, obviously.
-It’s what takes this vegan salsa con queso up to the NEXT LEVEL.
-But don’t worry, these tomatoes have a mild spice flavor, so it’s great for younger kids who don’t necessarily like spicy yet.
-That being said, if you want to make this queso more spicy, I highly recommend adding a wee bit of Red Gold’s Sriracha ketchup.
-That extra kick of heat is perrrrrfect!
+Another KEY ROCK STAR ingredient for making this vegan cheese even more flavorful is to use seasoned canned diced tomatoes.
+We like to use Red Gold Tex Mex Green Chile Petite Tomatoes or chili ready canned tomatoes..
+It seriously takes this vegan salsa con queso up to the NEXT LEVEL.
+But don’t worry, these tomatoes have a mild spice flavor, so it’s great for younger kids who don’t necessarily like spice yet.

 - 1/4 cup olive oil or avocado oil